OmarEli92/Restaurant/README.md

 - Streamline search with  filtering options(AND/OR):
   - Date range 📅
   - User ID 🆔
-- search results are paginated.
+- Search results are paginated.

 ## 🛠️ Endpoints